michaelroland/fhlow/README.md

 ### Core Build Scripts

-The heart of fhlow, a collection of common build scripts that automate the simulation and synthesis flow, is located at `fhlow/`.
+The heart of fhlow, a collection of common build scripts that automate the simulation and synthesis flow, is located at [`fhlow/`](fhlow/).
 There is no need to ever touch this folder or any of its sub-folders unless you want to enhance and develop the core code of fhlow itself.

 ### Global Configuration

 The global configuration consists of four files:

-1. `Config.tcl`: This is the main configuration file where you set up your overall project configuration.
+1. [`Config.tcl`](Config.tcl): This is the main configuration file where you set up your overall project configuration.
-2. `TimingConstraints.sdc`: This file configures the overall timing constraints for your project.
+2. [`TimingConstraints.sdc`](TimingConstraints.sdc): This file configures the overall timing constraints for your project.
-3. `Paths.bat`: On Windows, this file configures the paths to your simulation and synthesis toolchains.
+3. [`Paths.bat`](Paths.bat): On Windows, this file configures the paths to your simulation and synthesis toolchains.
 Note that you can override these paths on a per-user basis using a file `%USERPROFILE%\.fhlow\Paths.bat`.
-This per-user configuration files is automatically created upon running fhlow for the first time.
+This per-user configuration file is automatically created upon running fhlow for the first time.
-4. `Paths.config`: On Linux (or when using the `make` based version of fhlow), this file configures the paths to your simulation and synthesis toolchains It follows GNU make syntax.
+4. [`Paths.config`](Paths.config): On Linux (or when using the `make` based version of fhlow), this file configures the paths to your simulation and synthesis toolchains.
+It follows GNU make syntax.
 Note that you can override these paths on a per-user basis using a file `~/.fhlow/Paths.config`.
 You can simply use a copy of the main `Paths.config` file.

 ### Groups

 Groups are collections of one or more design units.
-Each group consists of a directory starting with the prefix `grp`, e.g. `grpExamples/`.
+Each group consists of a directory starting with the prefix `grp`, e.g. [`grpExamples/`](grpExamples/).

 Each group may have two optional configuration files that are used for all design-entry units within this group (i.e. these configuration files are only used